schneems/keytar/README.md

 But Wait there's more
 ---------------------
-Keytar is used to generate keys in my Rails method cache library [JohnnyCache](http://github.com/schneems/johnny_cache)
+Keytar is used to generate keys in my Rails method cache library [JohnnyCache](http://github.com/schneems/johnny_cache).
+Check it out as an easy way to speed up your rails app and make use of Rails.cache.

 Configuration Options Breakdown
 ------------------------
 Here is a run down of what each does

 **delimiter** sets the separating argument in keys

 ```ruby
     define_keys :favorite_spots, :delimiter => "|"
     User.favorite_spots_key #=> "user|favorite_spots"